burnajas/achallenge/README.md

 The challenge is to determine what type of mouse the sentence is describing.

-Descriptive sentences are provided if a file.
+Descriptive sentences are provided in a file.

 Run though the sentences and determine which mouse is being described.